curve-first 3D modeling, for beginners

 The math is cubic Bézier — the same pen-tool curve any design student already touches in Illustrator or Figma.
 No NURBS, no knots, no weights.
 Add anchors with + PT, remove them with − PT, drag handles to shape, switch the operation, watch the surface rebuild.
 When it looks right, export the result as a real quad-mesh OBJ.

-Each operation takes one or two Bézier curves and turns them into a quad surface — a uniform u,v grid that exports as real quads, not triangulated.
+Each operation takes one or more Bézier curves and turns them into a quad surface — a uniform u,v grid that exports as real quads, not triangulated.
+Any curve can be made periodic (closed into a loop) with one click; cap emission auto-suppresses on the closed boundaries.

-Every operation supports live thicken: a slider that gives the surface material thickness by offsetting the profile along its 2D normal, with the open ends automatically capped.
-Result is a closed shell ready for downstream subdivision modeling or 3D printing.
+Every operation supports live thicken: a slider that gives the surface material thickness, offset along the true surface normal at every vertex so the wall stays perpendicular, with the open ends automatically capped.
+A second smooth / fillet slider relaxes the mesh — a global fillet you can dial to round sharp edges.
+The result is a closed shell ready for downstream subdivision modeling or 3D printing.

 points is dressed in 8-bit chrome — phosphor-dark workstation palette, bitmap typography, dithered shading, no gradients.
 Period-correct to within a half-decade of the IRIS workstations that ran the original Alias/1 in 1985.
 The 8 bits are the museum.